Written by Evi Idoghor, Creator of Letstalknationblog.com

-There were consequences to David’s choice to sleep with his friend’s wife, try to pin the pregnancy on him, and then in the end killed his friend.
-We often forget what David and his household went through because of his sinful choice to have sex with another man’s wife, rather we are quick to remind everyone that even if he committed all those atrocities, he was still a man God loved.
+There were consequences to David’s choice to sleep with his friend’s wife, try to pin the pregnancy on him, and murder him.
+We often forget what David and his household went through because of his sinful choice to have sex with another man’s wife - rather we are quick to remind everyone that even if he committed all those atrocities, he was still a man God loved.

 These are not the reasons why God called you to lead His people.
 There are many instances in the gospels when Christ mentioned that if He didn’t leave a certain region, then they would make Him their king.
 Although He was and still is a King in every right, at the time that was not His mission, to be crowned king here on earth.

 So, when ministers, pastors, bishops, and the likes, allow the praises of people to get to their heads that is when they start to misbehave and push God to the back burner.
 Remember, you cannot do God’s work without God.

 3. Boundaries—this is also an important step.
 Boundaries are put in place to protect us from harm; even harm that we can do to ourselves.
 Pastors should not counsel a member of the opposite sex or a minor, without a third party present of the same sex as the person being counseled.
 When I go to the doctor’s office, especially for sensitive check-ups, a female nurse is always present regardless of if my doctor is male or female.
 This practice should be adopted into the church.